rbarilani/git-bump-sh/README.md

 [![Build Status](https://travis-ci.org/hal9087/git-bump-sh.svg)](https://travis-ci.org/hal9087/git-bump-sh)

-## Limitations, conventions and assumptions
+## Conventions, limitations and assumptions

 * Follows semantic versioning
 * In your project there are two required main branches called master and dev
 * Tags are only used to mark a release
-* A CHANGELOG.md markdown file is used to track changes
+* a markdown file is used to track changes (CHANGELOG)
-* A yml file is used to set a version parameter
-* You must run this command from the root of your project folder (where CHANGELOG.md resides)
+* You must run this command from the root of your project folder (where CHANGELOG resides)

 ## Install